cusey/Algorithms_and_Data_Structures/README.md

 ### Description

 Checking Off - This method uses the first list to compares to the second list.
-When this program finds a match it setting the value it the second list to None.
+When this program finds a match it sets the value it the second list to None.

 ### Programming Notes